Kidoz-SDK/KIDOZ_Unity_SDK_Example/README.md

 ``Kidoz.collapsePanelView()``` <\br>

-# KIDOZ Interstitial / Rewarded View
+# KIDOZ Interstitial / Rewarded View (Android and iOS)

 KidozInterstitial is a full screen single ad unit which can be used as simple interstitial or rewared mode.